ombulabs/blog/_posts/2017-11-15-setup-monit-notifications-on-slack.md

   if 1 restart within 1 cycle then exec "/bin/bash -c 'PROCESS=Mosquitto /usr/local/bin/slack-webhook.sh'"
 ```

-This configuration will restart the process in case you stop it manually or if it gets stop by itself.
+This configuration will restart the process in case you stop it manually or if it gets stopped by itself.
 And when that happens it will call the `slack-webhook` script to publish a message in the Slack channel.
 You can see a bunch of real-world configuration examples on [this link](https://mmonit.com/wiki/Monit/ConfigurationExamples).

-Don't forget to restart Monit after make changes in the configuration.
+Don't forget to restart Monit after you make changes in the configuration.

 ```
 $ monit reload